yaasiinaxmed/Real-Estate-Project-Backend/README.md

   "message": "Property created successfully",
 }
 ```
-If the property is not created, it will return a JSON response with the status code `400` and a message `Property was not created`
+If the property is not created, it will return a JSON response with the status code `400` and the message `Property was not created`

 ### Update Property - PUT
 #### Endpoint: `/api/properties/update/:id`